teodor-andrei-neacsu/glas_seg/README.md

-# glas_seg
-Image Segmentation for GlaS dataset
+# Image Segmentation for GlaS dataset